taynarafbs/taynarafbs/README.md

 #### About
 I was a lawyer, worked as a QA.
 Now I'm a back-end developer in training.
-- 📚 Nowadays: Studying Computer Science
+- 📚 Nowadays: Studying Python
-- 👩🏻‍💻 Interests/Future Studies: Python and Golang.
+- 👩🏻‍💻 Interests/Future Studies: Computer Science.
 - 🌎 Backend.

 #### Contacts: